sdiehl/wiwinwlh/tutorial.md

 Chans
 -----

-Channels are unbounded queues that can be written for which an unbounded number of values can be written to an unbounded number of times times.
-Channels are implemented using MVars which can be consumed by any number of other threads to read data off of the Chan.
-Channels are created and read to using a simple `new`, `read` and `write` interface just as we've seen with other concurrency primitives.
+Channels are unbounded queues to which an unbounded number of values can be written an unbounded number of times .
+Channels are implemented using MVars and can be consumed by any number of other threads which read data off of the Chan.
+Channels are created, read from and written to using a simple `new`, `read` and `write` interface just as we've seen with other concurrency primitives.